 - James' heart rate training diary: The results are inHow did I fare in my target to run a 1:45 half marathon by heart rate?

-- We're glad heart rate variability is in the new FitbitWe get to know what HRV brings to the party
+- We're glad heart rate variability is in the new FitbitWe dig deep on the wellness metric Garmin and Fitbit are emphasising

 Dan Radin, a sport health and audio technologist at Harman, also explained how working closely with the sports apparel giant is opening doors for the audio company.
 It means they can make wearables that get the elite athlete seal of approval.